 In contrast to its purpose, the clear-output

-flag does not remove the output from any notebook.
+from any notebook.
 Suppose your Jupyter notebook is notebook.ipynb

 .
 Then,

-jupyter nbconvert –clear-output notebook.ipynb
+1jupyter nbconvert --clear-output notebook.ipynb

-merely saves the file notebook.ipynb
+flagmerely saves the file notebook.ipynb

 again.
 The output remains in the notebook.